bendtherules/bendtherules.github.com/posts/function-name-binding.md

 > Sidenote -
 > If you are looking at the spec and find [evaluation step for function declarations](https://tc39.es/ecma262/#sec-function-definitions-runtime-semantics-evaluation), you might be a little disappointed.
 It just says 'Return NormalCompletion(empty)' - which basically means, when you are evaluating statements line-by-line and reach a func declaration, DON'T do anything for that line.
 Just move on to the next line.
 > That's odd, right?
-For function *expressions*, it lists out all the operations; but for func *declaration*, it is just a no-op.
+For function *expression* evaluation, it tells you exactly how a function is created, but not for func *declaration*, it is just a no-op.
 Then, when/how will a function declaration get evaluated?
 >
 > The short answer is **hoisting**.
 There is a *pre-evaluation*
 >